- Department Overview

 - Contact Us

 PGY 1 and 2 years have a one hour weekly case conference.
 PGY 3 and 4 years have one hour a month available for scholarly project preparation as well as board review.
-Residents are invited to attend a weekly lunch research meeting of the Department of Psychiatry, and they are encouraged to participate.

 Sample PGY I Rotation Schedule: